 Switch your energy supplier

-At Switchcraft, we search the market for the best deal based on your current energy consumption.
-Once we find you a better deal we’ll switch your energy provider, saving you money year after year.
+We constantly search the market for the best deals based on your current energy consumption.
+Once we find you a better one, we’ll switch your energy provider, saving you money year after year.

 We believe that everyone deserves a fair deal on energy.
 Switchcraft is a free auto switching service that scours the energy market for great gas and electricity deals for you.
-Signing up takes less than 3 minutes and after that, our system automatically switches you to a new deal each year.
+Signing up takes less than 3 minutes, and after that, our system automatically switches you to a new deal each year.
 Save money on your bills by doing nothing.
-And you’ll always be in control, as you can cancel at any time.